nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-04-09-SequenceOnC4.md

 Before creating sequence diagram, we create context and container diagram to highlight the connection between 3 diagrams.

 ## Context Diagram
 Application is simple and context diagram is self explanatory.
-Check out [previous post](https://nolomokgosi.com/blog/introductiontoc4) if you would like to know more about contecxt diagram
+Check out [previous post](https://nolomokgosi.com/blog/introductiontoc4) if you would like to know more about context diagram
 ![Context Diagram](/img/blog/tskoContext.png)